ElTangas/jtag2updi/README.md

 There are also pre-built files on the "build" directory.
 They were built using avr-gcc 8.0.1 compiled for MinGW by sprintersb: https://sourceforge.net/projects/mobilechessboar/files/avr-gcc%20snapshots%20%28Win32%29/

+The pre-built hex file is for ATMega 328P; to use a different MCU of the same family, like the mega168, you will need to rebuild.

 ## Using with avrdude